akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Oh.
 Coming, mother!"

-She turned to thank the boy, but he had vanished.
+She turned back to thank the boy, but he had vanished.

 ---